Kong/docs.konghq.com/app/0.13.x/auth.md

 to authenticated users with a higher rate limit.

-To configure a Service like this, you first apply your selected authentication plugin, then create a new consumer to represent annonymous users, then configure your authentication plugin to allow anonymous access.
+To configure a Service like this, you first apply your selected authentication plugin, then create a new consumer to represent anonymous users, then configure your authentication plugin to allow anonymous access.
 Here is an example, which assumes you have already configured a Service named `example-service` and the corresponding route: